 3. Sub-ice microbial ecosystems and biogeochemistry: Aqueous and sedimentary subglacial environments in Antarctica and Greenland are inhabited by microorganisms (e.g., Christner et al., 2014; Dubnick et al., 2017; Davis et al., 2023) and are a potentially large planetary reservoir of microbes and (microbially derived) organic carbon, perhaps of the same magnitude as that in the surface oceans.
 Modeling and direct measurements (Wadham et al., 2012; Michaud et al., 2017) suggests these environments could contain large volumes of the greenhouse gas, methane, which could greatly impact atmospheric concentrations in response to rapid deglaciation.
 It has also been hypothesized that the flux of dissolved elements and sediments in subglacial waters can enhance primary productivity in the marine environments they drain into (Hawkings et al., 2020; Vick-Majors et al., 2020).
-Elucidating the spatial and temporal distribution and dynamics of these aqueous environments, including their physical and chemical properties (such as temperature, salinity, and pressure) and associated biogeochemical (i.e., processes microbial communities and organic carbon material fluxes) are key to understanding ice sheet stability and the role of large continental ice sheets in global biogeochemical cycles.
-The rapid changes anticipated in the size of polar ice sheets may trigger significant reorganization of subglacial hydrologic conditions, which may feed back into acceleration of ice sheet retreat and may force adaptation of subglacial biota. whose metabolism is linked to subglacial hydrology (Vick-Majors et al., 2016), to rapidly changing conditions.
+Elucidating the spatial and temporal distribution and dynamics of these aqueous environments, including their physical and chemical properties (such as temperature, salinity, and pressure) and associated biogeochemical processes (i.e., microbial communities and organic carbon material fluxes) are key to understanding ice sheet stability and the role of large continental ice sheets in global biogeochemical cycles.
+The rapid changes anticipated in the size of polar ice sheets may trigger significant reorganization of subglacial hydrologic conditions, which may feed back into acceleration of ice sheet retreat; the increased influx of subglacial water and microbial products into marine systems would further amplify these influences (Vick-Majors et al., 2016).

 The long timescale of microbial entrapment in sub-ice environments relative to the lifetimes of microbial cells provides an opportunity to explore questions concerning rates of evolution, and constraints on biodiversity.
+The timing of microbial isolation from mixing with the 'surface' biosphere can inform how long an ice mass has existed.
 Microbial cells and their genomic material should also provide valuable information that can be linked to paleoclimatic change; such life forms may be the only biological survivors in areas covered by glaciations for millions of years.
 Icy systems on Earth also may provide crucial terrestrial analogs for extraterrestrial life surviving and persisting on icy planetary bodies in our solar system, such as Mars, Europa, or Enceladus.
 Of particular interest is the distribution and ecological function of the resident microbes, the extent to which biogeochemical weathering occurs, and the genetic diversity of microbial communities in subglacial lakes and sediments.

-Furthermore, the forward motion of thick layers of water-saturated till beneath fast-flowing ice provide streams may а pathway for transportation of subglacial biological and diagenetic materials and weathering products to the surrounding ocean, as does the movement of debris-rich basal ice.
+Furthermore, the forward motion of thick layers of water-saturated till beneath fast-flowing ice streams may provide a pathway for transportation of subglacial biological and diagenetic materials and weathering products to the surrounding ocean, as does the movement of debris-rich basal ice.
+The deep subglacial sediments may contain abundant microbial communities.
 Some subglacial meltwater is also transported over long distances within basal drainage systems, which again, likely discharge subglacial nutrients, microbes and their metabolic products into circum-Antarctic seawater.
-Access holes through the ice and the acquisition of basal ice cores are needed for this science, and, for scientific and environmental integrity, these studies must be conducted with clean technology both during access and sample acquisition.
-This science is progressing but is at an early stage, and it is best to conduct studies first at sites where the ice is not thick and logistics issues can be readily addressed.
+Biologically clean access holes through the ice and the acquisition of basal ice cores are needed for this science, and, for scientific and environmental integrity, these studies must be conducted with clean technology both during access and sample acquisition.
+This science is progressing and solutions to the logistical and drilling challenges for working in the deep field in Antarctica need to be addressed.